omri24/MoleRatsClassifier/README.md

 ## Conclusions

 1. Empirically, classification between different BMR individuals and between noise is demonstrated.

-2. The properties of the audio that allow the classification are not clear.
+2. Almost all classification methods over the embedding space resulted in similar accuracy, which implies that the encoder is the significant part of the classification, not the classifiers over the embedding space.

-3. Almost all classification methods over the embedding space resulted in similar accuracy.
+3. Conclusion from #3 - the WavLM encoder used, that was trained for speech recognition and speaker verification tasks on human language, preforms well in the equivalent tasks for BMR 'language'.

-4. Conclusion from #3 - the WavLM encoder used, that was trained for speech recognition and speaker verification tasks on human language, preforms well in the equivalent tasks for BMR 'language'.
+4. The properties of the audio that allow the classification are not clear, as could be expected, since deep learning algorithms are in that sense 'black-boxes' - it's almost impossible to point out why they decide one way or another.